Global Adventures: Costa Rica

 This morning we’ll run along the trails of the Hacienda Guachipelin.
 Originally a cattle ranch dating back over 100 years, the government tasked the family owners to create a park and geothermal energy plant.

 On today’s run you’ll get to see an excellent example of sustainable development.
 There are two rivers that cut through the park, so no matter where you run you’ll see multiple waterfalls.
-The trail finishes back at the hotel where we’ll have a quick lunch before we bounce and splash down the Rio Negro on tubes.
+The trail finishes back at the hotel where we’ll have a quick lunch before we bounce and go white water tubing on the Rio Negro.
 We’ll finish the day with a relaxing soak at the hot springs on the property and dinner together.

 Day 6: Thursday